This post may contain affiliate links.

 Laptops are only for our use in home base of hotel rooms, so, by limiting online access, for all four of us, we remain engaged with each other and what’s going on around us.

-My elder son owned a Nintendo 3DSNintendo New 3DS XL – Black, which is less addictive than tablet gaming.
-He used it surprisingly infrequently for that purpose, he’d more likely use it as a still or video camera or to play music.
+My elder son owned a Nintendo 3DS, which is less addictive than tablet gaming.
+He used it surprisingly infrequently for that purpose.
+He’d more likely use it as a still or video camera or to play music.

 What Your Homeschooler Can Do With a Computer